-2 Index Design Guidelines
+Index Design Guidelines

-These guidelines are followed in the development and maintenance of all MSCI indexes1.
+These guidelines are followed in the development and maintenance of all MSCI indexes.
 MSCI indexes aim to accurately and objectively measure performance of a market or economic reality as represented by the investment opportunity set based on a market, market segment, theme, or investment strategy.
 This objective should be clearly stated in the specific index methodology document.

-Unless explicitly stated otherwise, new indexes should be constructed from the relevant indexes based on the standard fixed income index methodologies.
-This index starts with the broadest set of eligible securities and typically screens for rating, size and maturity.
-A broader or different universe used for an index methodology should consider these investability factors as well and should be described in the relevant methodology book.
+Unless explicitly stated otherwise, new indexes should be constructed from the Global Investable Equity Universe.
+This universe starts with the broadest set of available listed securities and screens for investability including liquidity, size and ownership restrictions.
+A broader or different universe used for an index methodology should consider these investability factors as well, and should be described in the relevant methodology book.